afontenot/srt-deborker/README.md

 that are commonly used in a specific language or region.)

-Suppose you have software (usually on Windows, Linux does not have this issue) that assumes a file containing these bytes is in a local encoding, not UTF-8.
-For example, in latin1,
+Suppose you have software (usually on Windows, Linux does not have this issue) that assumes a file containing these bytes is in a one-byte encoding, not UTF-8.
+For example, in latin1, the bytes decode like
+this:

-    \xC3 -> À
+    \xC3 → À
-    \xA7 -> §
+    \xA7 → §
-    \xC3 -> À
+    \xC3 → À
-    \xA3 -> £
+    \xA3 → £

 In other words, this broken software will display those two correctly encoded UTF-8 characters as "Ã§Ã£", exactly what we see in the example.
-If you see this, it's *possible* that your movie player is broken in this way.
-But it's more likely that someone else broke the subtitle file by opening it in a broken tool which resaved it as UTF-8 or copied the improperly decoded subtitles into a text editor which did the same.
+If you see this in your movie player, it's *possible* it is broken in this way.
+But it's more likely that someone else broke the subtitle file by opening it in a buggy tool which resaved it as UTF-8 or copied the improperly decoded subtitles into a text editor which did the same.
-A broken tool to extract the subtitles from one file might have the same effect.
+A broken tool to extract the subtitles from a video file might have the same effect.
 If you know of tools which have this bug, please file an issue and I'll list them here.